realmagicgreen/magicgreen-jekyll/_posts/2019-10-01-mosquito-repellent-plants.md

 ---
 name: Mosquito repellent plants
 subtitle: Mosquito repellent plants that you can easily grow in your balcony or garden area.
 It’s about your health.
-description: Mosquitoes aren’t just annoying but they spread serious diseases like malaria, dengue, yellow fever, encephalitis as well as the West Nile and Zika viruses.
-Mosquitoes are also responsible for heart worm in your pets specially dogs.
+description: "Mosquitoes aren’t just annoying but they spread serious diseases like malaria, dengue, yellow fever, encephalitis as well as the West Nile and Zika viruses.
+Mosquitoes are also responsible for heart worm in your pets specially dogs."
 category: solutions
 tags: environmental-friendly eco-friendly mosquitoes
 image: /assets/p/posts/solutions/mosquito-repellent-plants/mosquito-repellent-plants.jpg